 When choosing any kitchen appliance or gadget that will be used to cook food, capacity is one of the most important considerations.
 Mini steamers can hold as little as 2 cups of food, while electric steamers can carry up to 9.5 quarts across multiple tiers.
 The sweet spot for you depends on how many people you will be cooking for or how much food you plan on cooking at a time.

 What foods can you put in a steamer?

 Steamers are most commonly used to cook vegetables, meat, and fish.
 You can add prepped veggies like potatoes, broccoli, cauliflower, carrots, asparagus, spinach, green beans, artichokes, and more.
 Tender proteins like chicken breasts and boneless fish fillets are better suited for steamers than tougher cuts of meat like steak.

 How do you clean an electric steamer?

 Many electric steamers come with dishwasher-safe parts.
 The base of the steamer and power cord should never be submerged in water.
 You can clean the outside of the unit with a damp cloth and dry it thoroughly.
 The inner steaming bowls are usually removable, and these can be washed by hand or in the dishwasher.

 Why Trust Simply Recipes?

-Lacey Muinos is a health and wellness writer with a speciality for food topics.
-Though she loves sautéed vegetables, she appreciates a good steamer for its ability to cook veggies with a healthy twist.
+Lacey Muinos is a health and wellness writer with a specialty in food topics.
+Though she loves sautéed vegetables, she appreciates an excellent steamer for its ability to cook veggies with a healthy twist.

 Read Next: The Best Slow Cookers